I Hate My Web Host So Much! Do You?

 Here’s what you can do.

 - Use a web host that someone recommends to you.
 Find a friend with experience and take their recommendation.
-They will know if there are long wait times, sub-par technicians, downtime, etc.
+They will know if there are long wait times, sub-par technicians, consistency issues, etc.

-- Make sure your web host offers technical support 24 hours a day, 365 days per year.
+- Make sure your web host offers technical support 24 hours a day, 365 days a year.
 You don’t want to be in the middle of a major issue and have no support.

 - Try to ascertain (via personal recommendations or by calling the company or by finding personal reviews — not reviews from these big web host review websites) if the technical support is of good quality.
 Know-nothing technicians or multi-hour wait times negate 24/7 support.

 - Ignore the marketing hype.
 Choose your web host not based on their marketing claims but on personal recommendations.
-Know, for certain, that unlimited storage space and unlimited bandwidth are myths.
-Straightforward misdirection.
+Know, for certain, that unlimited storage space and unlimited bandwidth are myths and straightforward misdirection.

 I’ve been creating websites since 1998.
 I recommend Inmotion Hosting.
 They host this website (and all my websites).
-Yes, they claim to offer unlimited bandwidth and storage space which I hate.
-But their shared hosting price is reasonable and their customer service is the best I’ve used (from web hosts offering shared hosting).
+Yes, they too claim to offer unlimited bandwidth and storage space which I hate.
+But their shared hosting price is reasonable (especially with my special link) and their customer service is the best I’ve used (from web hosts offering shared hosting).
 If you try them out and know the limitations of shared hosting beforehand, you won’t be disappointed.
 Plus with my link you get over 50% off their regular price.

 I hope you never have to say, “I hate my web host!”